 |Grouped Work ID||c80ea135-d749-065a-c0af-2a603f2849f3|

-#1 NEW YORK TIMES BESTSELLER • The perfect gift for Father's Day, this is the true story behind the immortal photograph that has come to symbolize the courage and indomitable will of America
+#1 NEW YORK TIMES BESTSELLER • This is the true story behind the immortal photograph that has come to symbolize the courage and indomitable will of America

 In this unforgettable chronicle of perhaps the most famous moment in American military history, James Bradley has captured the glory, the triumph, the heartbreak, and the legacy of the six men who raised the flag at Iwo Jima.
 Here is the true story behind the immortal photograph that has come to symbolize the courage and indomitable will of America.

 In February 1945, American Marines plunged into the surf at Iwo Jima—and into history.
 Through a hail of machine-gun and mortar fire that left the beaches strewn with comrades, they battled to the island's highest peak.
 And after climbing through a landscape of hell itself, they raised a flag.

 Now the son of one of the flagraisers has written a powerful account of six very different young men who came together in a moment that will live forever.